-14 Feb Career Profile: Agricultural Real Estate Agent
+14 Feb Career Spotlight: Agricultural Real Estate Agent

 If we really want to get to the root of agriculture, we must start with the land.
 From the first domestication of crops and livestock to present day and undoubtedly into the future, producing food requires land.
 This need is found in cultural references to our agrarian history.
 It conjures images of purple mountains and fruited plains.
 Representation of land can be seen on emblems and symbols in corporate logos and organizational materials.
 Some even believe the founding phrase “life, liberty, and the pursuit of happiness” was derived from John Locke’s treatise on government referencing life, liberty, and estate.
 As our population has grown while land volume has remained fixed, the economics behind the ownership of real property has grown more complex.
 Buyers and sellers of rural property can rely on an agricultural real estate agent to help them navigate the myriad of steps necessary to complete their transactions.

 We could do an entire series just on the brokerage of real estate, but it is worth noting that agricultural and rural real estate is unique.
 Our economy has shifted first from predominately agricultural to industrial concerns and now to service.
 Urban sprawl has reduced the amount of arable land available for production.
 Much of the land farmed in the United States currently is owned by people who are not directly involved in production.
 This week’s Future of Agriculture podcast with Dave Myers of Bird Dog LLC contains some fascinating statistics and discussion of farmland ownership and cash rent, as well as the issue of bringing producers and landowners together in a profitable way.